fregu856/TSRT10/README.md

 - $ cd ~/TSRT10/catkin_ws
 - $ catkin_make

-- Create a directory called "launch" in ~/TSRT10/catkin_ws/src/test_package
-- Create a directory called "rviz" in ~/TSRT10/catkin_ws/src/test_package
-- Write test_Hector.launch (based on the above links) and place it in the launch directory
+- Place the file hector.launch (which is written based on the above links) and place it in ~/TSRT10/catkin_ws/src/balrog/launch
-- Write test_Hector.rviz (based on mapping_demo.rviz linked above) and place it in the rviz directory
+- Place the file hector.rviz (which is based on mapping_demo.rviz linked above) and place it in ~/TSRT10/catkin_ws/src/balrog/rviz
 - $ cd ~/TSRT10/catkin_ws
 - $ catkin_make
-- [terminal 1] $ roslaunch sweep_ros sweep2scan.launch
+- [terminal 1] $ roslaunch balrog lidar.launch
-- [terminal 2] $ roslaunch test_package test_Hector.launch
+- [terminal 2] $ roslaunch balrog hector.launch